THE AUSTRALIAN | November 23, 2016

 “He said it had broken all records since The Straits Times had first been published 60 years ago.
 It’d had 140,000 (online) shares.
 The next highest was 40,000.
 There were requests from Turkey to Germany and Australia to publish it.
 I was flabbergasted.
 I asked myself, if 140,000 people shared it and read it, maybe it has had some impact.”

-This conference was published by THE AUSTRALIAN, November 23, 2016.
+This interview was published by THE AUSTRALIAN, November 23, 2016.